jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 ### 4
 The person appointed as the Maritime Appeal Authority shall cease to hold office if that person—and, if by reason of disability that person becomes incapable of performing the functions of the office, that person may be removed from office by the Minister.
   (a) Is adjudged bankrupt; or
-  (b) Is convicted of any offence punishable by imprisonment; or (c) Becomes a mentally disordered person within the meaning of the Mental Health (Compulsory Assessment and Treatment) Act 1992,—
+  (b) Is convicted of any offence punishable by imprisonment,— (c)

+### 4A
+For the purposes of clause 4, disability has the meaning given by section 21(1)(h) of the Human Rights Act 1993.

 ### 5
 The person appointed as the Maritime Appeal Authority may at any time resign by notice in writing to the Minister.